sorbet/sorbet/website/docs/tenum.md

 red suit is) to be **safe in the presence of refactors**.

 To outline the refactor-safety of this method, here's an extended explanation.
-For our `Suits` example it gets a little contrived, because there are always only four suits and that's very unlikely to change.
+For our `Suit` example it gets a little contrived, because there are always only four suits and that's very unlikely to change.
 But we can pretend anyways:

 - If a new enum value is added, maybe called `Stars`, Sorbet will catch that the `else` branch has type `T.any(Hearts, Diamonds, Stars)`, which is not a